-At least 15 credit hours must be in the student’s primary area of study (see also Specialization Requirements, below).
+At least 15 credit hours must be in the student’s primary area of study (see also Concentration Requirements, below).
 These 15 credit hours must be structured coursework, i.e., may not include thesis credits or independent study.

-Up to 30 credit hours from a previously completed Master’s degree may be applied, pending course-by-course evaluation and transfer, approved by the Department, the College, and the Office of Graduate Studies.
+Up to 30 credit hours from a previously completed Master’s degree may be applied, pending course-by-course evaluation, approved by the Department, the College, and the Office of Graduate Studies.
 However, no more than 6 credits of Master’s Thesis may be applied to meet the coursework requirement.

 No more than 9 credit hours of Independent Study may be applied to meet the coursework requirement.